logo

 To be SOLD, Eighteen Lotts Of Land, fronting on Second Street, in Trenton; containing one Quarter of an Acre in each Lott.
 Enquire of Ephraim Bonham, next Door to William Fisher's Haiter in Arch Street, Philadelphia, where the Plans of said Lotts may be seen.

-Only two sons, William and Blathwaite, seem to have survived to adulthood and were named in their mother's will in 1794.
+Only two sons, William and Blathwaite, survived to adulthood and were named in their mother's will in 1794.
 Some of their children who died young were buried in Christ’s Church graveyard.

 BONAM